 Description: Declare integer requirements on a selected subset of scalar variables.
+HEADER: one line formatted as:

 This is the number of integer scalar variables in the problem.
+BODY: a list of lines formatted as:

-This indicates the scalar variable index $j \in \mathcal{J}$.
+This indicates the scalar variable index $j \in \mathcal{J}$ .
 The number of lines should match the number stated in the header.